Need help finding a recipe?

 1. Wash and trim the radishes, scrubbing off any dirt and cutting off any dark spots.
 Pat dry with a paper towel.

-2. Slice the radishes in half so they are roughly 1-inch pieces (it doesn’t need to be exact), or quarter them if they are larger.
+2. Slice the radishes in half, or quarter them if large.

-3. Place the radishes in a large bowl and evenly coat with oil.
-Add the seasonings and toss to combine.
+3. Place the radishes in a large bowl and toss with the oil and seasonings until well combined.

-4. Place radishes in the air fryer basket and air fry on 400F for 15-17 minutes, or until fork tender.
-Shake or stir the radishes after about 10 minutes.
-Serve immediately.
+4. Arrange in a single layer in the air fryer basket and air fry at 400F for 10-12 minutes, or until fork tender.
+(Shake the basket at the midway point to rotate the radishes around so they cook evenly).

 Notes